Get Help Preparing Your CA Relief Grant Application

 The State of California has launched a $500 million Grant Relief Program for small businesses.
 The LA SBDC has been designated as a partner to help small business owners prepare their application content.

 PLEASE NOTE: This grant is not first-come, first-served.
-All applications received by the January 13 deadline will be reviewed for Round 1.
-Applicants who are not selected in Round 1 or miss the Round 1 deadline will be eligible for Round 2.
+All applications received by the February 8 deadline will be reviewed for Round 2.

 Are you having technical issues?